ali80/uScheduler/README.md

     //  do something, no need to define seperate function }

-  // since no delay function is nessesary, add this so esp as some time to do background tasks yield();
+  // since no delay function is nessesary, add this so esp has some time to do background tasks yield();
 }
 ```